alice-doc/alice-analysis-tutorial/building/prereq-fedora.md

 * Fedora 31

-## Install or Upgrade Required System Packages
+## Install required system packages

 ### Fedora 27, 28:
 With root permissions, i.e. `sudo` or as `root` install the prerequisites using: